 A few drops of lemon juice.

-Put it in a mixer at it’s lowest speed for about 10-20 mins until soft peaks are formed as shown in the video.
+Put it in a mixer at the lowest speed for about 10-20 mins until soft peaks are formed as shown in the video.

 Some of the very generous Facebook Live comments I received whilst creating this live video: